New England Patriots: 2020–present

-For the 2020 season, the Patriots made some changes to their uniform.
-The all-blue "Color Rush" design became the primary home uniform, complete with updated block letters and numbers, and blue/red/white socks.
+In 2020, the Patriots made some changes to their uniform.
+The all-blue "Color Rush" design became the primary home uniform, complete with a tweaked nameplate font and numbers, and blue/red/white socks.
 A corresponding white uniform was also unveiled, also paired with the blue pants.
 Both uniforms featured truncated shoulder striping as a nod to the "Pat Patriot" uniforms.
 Coincidentally, the arrival of new jerseys occurred with the departure of long-time quarterback, Tom Brady, from the Patriots.
 Brady was in New England exactly between the last uniform change in 2000, and left before the 2020 uniform change in 2019.

 The Patriots brought back the silver pants to pair with the current uniforms in a 2022 Week 7 home game on Monday Night Football against the Chicago Bears.
 Unlike the previous silver pants the team wore from 2000 to 2019, this design featured thicker red stripes, matching the same width as the middle blue stripe.
+During a 2024 Week 7 road game at Wembley Stadium against the Jacksonville Jaguars, the Patriots paired their silver pants with the road white uniform for the first time since 1999.
+After their largest victory of the 2024 season in a Week 10 road game dressed again in the silver pants with the road white uniform, the Patriots quietly promoted the silver pants to full-time use with both the home and road uniform for the rest of the season.

+For the Patriots' 2025 Week 6 road game at the New Orleans Saints, they reintroduced white pants to the primary uniform rotation, wearing them with the road white uniform.
+The Patriots last wore an all-white kit in 2017.
+Like with the silver pants, the white pants feature red-blue-red side stripes.